 Daiwa Shoreline Shiner

-Daiwa, as you already know are one of the biggest tackle companies in the world.
-So why, have I overlooked Daiwa amazing selection of lures?
+Daiwa, as you already know, is one of the biggest tackle companies in the world.
+So why have I overlooked Daiwa’samazing selection of lures?
 Well, I obviously become conditioned to buying the likes of IMA, Tacklehouse, Duo and Megabass lures.
 Yes, I was aware of their stunning rods and reels and I even have a Daiwa rod and reel.

 How I first heard about this lure